Evaluation of the Adnexal Mass in an Older Woman

 - Fixed / nodular pelvic mass

-Asymptomatic simple unilocular cysts up to 10cm in size have less than 1% risk of malignancy and should be followed clinically, usually by ultrasound imaging in 4 to 6 months.
-Spontaneous resolution will occur in up to two thirds of patients.
+Asymptomatic simple unilocular cysts up to 10cm in size have less than 1% risk of malignancy and should be followed with ultrasound imaging in 4 to 6 months.
+Resolution will occur in up to two thirds of patients.
 Multilocular and solid/cystic masses are seen in up to 3.2% of postmenopausal woman.
-Many of these are cystadenofibromas.
-Woman with asymptomatic multilocular or solid/cystic lesions less than 5cm in size and a normal CA 125 can undergo repeat imaging and CA 125 in 4 weeks.
+Women with asymptomatic multilocular or solid/cystic lesions less than 5cm and a normal CA 125 can undergo repeat imaging and CA 125 in 4 weeks.
 If the size of the mass or CA 125 increases, surgery is appropriate.
 If the mass shrinks, CA 125 falls, or if the clinical picture is unchanged, the patient can be followed conservatively with ultrasound at 3-6 months.
 Although evidence based guidance is lacking, if all parameters have been stable for 18 to 24 months, repeat scans and marker levels can be discontinued.
 If the tumor is ≥ 5cm or there is any evidence of papillary projections or ascites, the patient should be referred to a gynecologic oncologist.